quilt/ease/README.md

 # Ease
 This repo contains core libraries needed for your EE to interact with a simulated eth2 node.
+Click [here](https://github.com/quilt/ease/raw/master/docs/Ease-Captions.mp4) to download and view a screencast of the demo.

 ## Quick Start